japila-books/apache-spark-internals/docs/rdd/spark-rdd-HadoopRDD.md

 https://spark.apache.org/docs/latest/api/scala/index.html#org.apache.spark.rdd.HadoopRDD[HadoopRDD] is an RDD that provides core functionality for reading data stored in HDFS, a local file system (available on all nodes), or any Hadoop-supported file system URI using the older MapReduce API (https://hadoop.apache.org/docs/current/api/org/apache/hadoop/mapred/package-summary.html[org.apache.hadoop.mapred]).

-HadoopRDD is created as a result of calling the following methods in xref:ROOT:SparkContext.adoc[]:
+HadoopRDD is created as a result of calling the following methods in ROOT:SparkContext.md[]:

 * `hadoopFile`
 * `textFile` (the most often used in examples!)